Back To Scripture Connections

 Below are some items to note about Isaac and Abraham.

 Abraham lived a pretty good number of years before Israel's covenanted law was instituted.
-Therefore, he wasn't obligated to comply with its restrictions because Bible law doesn't have ex post facto jurisdiction; viz: it isn't retroactive.
+Therefore, he wasn't obligated to comply with its restrictions because the laws of God don't have ex post facto jurisdiction; viz: they aren't retroactive.
 (Deut 5:1-3, Rom 4:15, Rom 5:13, and Gal 3:17)

 So then, Abraham was in a position to offer a human sacrifice without breaching the covenant; which he did.